Jensone/image-compressor/README.md

 ![banner](banner.png)

-Image Optimizer is a PHP library to compress images via the API resmush.it.
+Image Compressor is a PHP library to compress images via the API resmush.it.

 ## Installation